 The 1960s in the United States saw the peak of the Tiki craze, the fascination with physical products of Polynesia and, more important than that, the easy and happy way of life, as it was glorified by the American public.

-While it is hard to imagine, there actually was a very strong influence of Tiki culture on American everyday life then, be it in design, architecture, cocktail culture or partying.
+There actually was a very strong influence of Tiki culture on American everyday life then, be it in design, architecture, cocktail culture or partying.

-Tiki Pop-03(When this book hit the stores, there was s a huge Tiki Pop exhibition at the Musée du quai Branly in Paris until September 28, 2014.
+Tiki Pop-03(When this book hit the stores, there was a huge Tiki Pop exhibition at the Musée du quai Branly in Paris until September 28, 2014.
 The book serves as the exhibition’s catalog.)

 Unlike the two other excellent books by author Sven Kirsten (also from Taschen), this one follows a straight order, making it the most organized one of Kirsten’s publications.